adyen-examples/adyen-node-online-payments/README.md

 ## Testing webhooks

-Webhooks deliver asynchronous notifications (like payment status) and it is important to test them during the setup of your integration.
+Webhooks deliver asynchronous notifications and it is important to test them during the setup of your integration.
 You can find more information about webhooks in [this detailed blog post](https://www.adyen.com/blog/Integrating-webhooks-notifications-with-Adyen-Checkout).

 This sample application provides a simple webhook integration exposed at `/api/webhooks/notifications`.
 For it to work, you need to: